ChrisTrenkamp/gobindlua/README.md

 ## TODO

-* gobindlua should be able to exclude fields and methods.
 * See if it's possible to auto-generate documentation from the Go documentation on the struct, the struct fields, functions, and methods so it can be used with Lua LSP's (possibly with https://github.com/LuaLS/lua-language-server ?)